Contents

 Seed Storage

-Store only seed materials in this room which will be used in the PGC.
+Store only seed materials in this room.
 Each container of seed should be identified by name and date stored.
 Seed going into storage must be free of insects.
-Seed must be at a safe moisture content for storage (12-13%).
 Project leaders are responsible for keeping this room clean.
-Any spilled seed must be cleaned up immediately.
+Any spilled items must be cleaned up immediately.

 Services Provided by PGC Staff

-Monitor condition of facilities and equipment and arrange for repair when necessary.
+• Monitor the condition of facilities and equipment and arrange for repair when necessary.

-Daily clean-up of areas not cared for by the physical plant custodians.
-This does not include clean-up identified as the responsibility of researchers elsewhere in the PGC policies.
+• Daily clean-up of areas not cared for by the custodians.

 Pest Control

-PGC staff will handle all pesticide treatments and applications.
-However, greenhouse users are responsible for knowing what pests are common in greenhouses and monitoring plants for pest and disease issues on a regular basis; PGC staff do not have time to monitor every greenhouse.
+PGC staff will handle all general pesticide treatments and applications.
+However, greenhouse users are urged to learn what pests are common in greenhouses, and to monitor plants for pest and disease issues on a regular basis.
 Common PGC pests/diseases include but are not limited to:

-If you do begin to notice a pest or disease problem in your space, report it to PGC staff immediately and work out a treatment plan.
-DO NOT wait until the pest population is overwhelming; by this point it will be extremely difficult to control the problem.
-Pesticide treatments are most effective when pest numbers or disease levels are low.
-Be proactive!
+If you do begin to notice a pest or disease problem in your space, report it to PGC staff immediately.
+Do not wait until the pest population has crossed the threshold where control becomes “curative” instead of “preventative.”

 Key Assignment

 Keys issued will be for specific space assigned and only for the duration of the space assignment.
-All key assignments must be approved and monitored by the PGC Manager.
-Keys will be issued by the Office of Facilities Services.
-User fees will continue until keys are returned and a copy of the key receipt is given to the PGC manager.
+All key assignments must be approved and are monitored by the PGC Manager.
+Keys will be issued by the Office of Facilities Services (more information can be found on their key request page).
+User fees will continue until keys are returned and a copy of the key receipt is given to the PGC Manager.
 Users are responsible for costs of re-keying necessitated by their failure to return keys.
 Users may also access the building with their CatCard.

 Key assignments and CatCard access will only be approved if users are up-to-date on their mandatory yearly Worker Protection Standards training.
-Contact the PGC Manager to schedule a training.
+Contact PGC Staff at pgc@montana.edu to schedule a training.

 Keys to non-assigned areas will not be distributed.
-Access will be through the PGC Manager by previous arrangement.
+Access will be through PGC Staff by arrangement.

 Teaching